 2. Ask Yourself Why

 People are social creatures.
-We tend to desire what everyone has and to say what everyone says.
-Imitation and resemblance enable us to bond and establish relationships.
+We tend to desire what everyone desires and to say what everyone says.
+Imitation and resemblance enable us to bond with others.

-However, imitation-caused action only leads to doing what everyone else is doing, which itself leads to competition since by doing like everyone else, you compete with everyone else.
+However, imitated action (also called mimicry) leads to doing what everyone else is doing, which itself leads to competition since by doing like everyone else, you compete with everyone else.